conradakunga/Blog/_posts/2020-05-27-jekyll-ruby-and-openssh.md

 Running Ruby natively on Windows is not something I would recommend for anyone that enjoys their sanity, in particular if you need to build gems.

 It's not impossible - it's just difficult.
-You have to install a whole bunch of supporting infrastructure to get everything working correctly.
+You have to install a whole bunch of supporting plumbing and infrastructure to get everything working correctly, and these are the problem because finding native Windows equivalents is usually a challenge.
+Also, you may have to recompile some of this dependencies and the native tooling for Windows becomes an additional challenge.

 After getting a huge number of [cryptic errors](https://gist.github.com/KelseyDH/11198922) I changed tack.